-In a detailed personal consultation with advance technology, Dr. Gulani evaluates not only the anatomical and physiological impacts of dry eyes, but also any associated pathology (like pterygium, pinguecula, or corneal scars) and visual status to then custom designs his treatment and surgical plans to each patient to deliver the best outcome with the safest approach in that patient’s best interest.
+In a detailed personal consultation with advanced technology, Dr. Gulani evaluates not only the anatomical and physiological impacts of dry eyes, but also any associated pathology (like pterygium, pinguecula, or corneal scars) and visual status to then custom-design his treatment and surgical plans to each patient to deliver the best outcome with the safest approach in that patient’s best interest.

-Unshakable by industry hype or new technology promises, Dr. Gulani who is always years ahead of his peers worldwide with his international privileges and technology innovations, will perform a thorough consultation and after a detailed diagnostic evaluation pick among his full range of techniques and technologies, KLEARTM, to include chemically and osmotically balanced artificial tears, meibomian gland recanulization, temporary or permanent lacrimal plugs, amniotic therapy (including Prokera), correcting Lipiflow and IPL therapy, and even no-stitch surgical techniques either in single, staged or combined management approach for your eyes.
+Unshakable by industry hype or new technology promises, Dr. Gulani who is always years ahead of his peers worldwide with his international privileges and technology innovations, will perform a thorough consultation and after a detailed diagnostic evaluation, pick among his full range of techniques and technologies (KLEARTM) to include chemically and osmotically balanced artificial tears, meibomian gland recanalization (MGR), temporary or permanent intracanalicular silicon gel lacrimal plugs, amniotic therapy (including Prokera), correcting complications of Lipiflow, Blephex, iLux, and IPL, and even no-stitch surgical techniques either in single, staged or combined management approach for each individual eye.

 Dr. Gulani teaches DRY EYE management in his instructional courses for eye surgeons globally and provides an in-depth diagnostic evaluation along with a full spectrum of care from medical/pharmaceutical to advanced surgical applications including amniotic membrane surgeries with stem cell transplants for patients with this condition.
-He approaches Dry Eye as a Specific entity with a Specific cause which warrants a Specific treatment.
-He teaches causes of dry eyes to be categorized among primary causes and secondary causes:
+He approaches Dry Eye as a Specific entity with a Specific cause which warrants a Specific treatment and categorizes the etiology as primary and secondary causes:

 - Age, Genetic, Hormone related etc.

-- Disease: Sjorgen syndrome, collagen vascular diseases like Lupus, arthritis
+- Disease: i.e. Sjorgen syndrome, Hypothyroidism, Collagen Vascular Diseases like Lupus, arthritis, etc.

-- Lifestyle: smoking, vaping, excessive screen use (computer or phone)
+- Lifestyle: smoking, vaping, excessive digital screen use (computer, cell phone, etc.)